jundalisay/superb/content/en/research/sarkar/art.md

 ## Acquiring Proper Knowledge

 The greatest obstacle in the collective progress of the human race is the ignorance of the individual mind.

 Knowledge is for all – it should be open and free like the light and air of the sky.

 It is undeniable that the most powerful medium for the dissemination of knowledge is a good book.
 That the value of an object is assessed in the field of application is undoubtedly true.
 And so the greatest means of assessing the value of knowledge is its successful application in the practical field.
 We cannot accept sterile knowledge as true knowledge – either it is self-delirium or luxury.

 Even recognized knowledge loses its value, if after being acquired it is stowed away like packed sacks in the corner of the mind.
 Of course, if anyone lacks the language to express their feelings or the knowledge that they have acquired through study, then I have no complaint against them.
 Yet I would say that an artist should try to convey whatever they know to the hearts of the people in an easily understandable manner.

 Anyone who does not do this is, in my opinion, not properly conscious of his or her social responsibility.
 Of course, it is quite a different matter if a person suffers some sort of inconvenience or disadvantage in this regard.
 Those who prove their sense of social duty by placing their feelings properly before people are indeed artists, are truly distinguished litterateurs.

 The sole cause of the internal weakness of human society is its ignorance.

 The superlative intuition (Sambodhi) that removes this ignorance is nothing but the thought of the Cosmic Mind (Bhúmámánasa).
 Art or literature is one of those sources from which common people get the opportunity to become established in the Cosmic Mind.
 If the mind of one fails to know the minds of others, if the minds of many are not comprehended by the mind of one, then how is the establishment of unity possible?
 The endeavour (sádhaná) of the artist or the litterateur has been continuing through the ages, and its aim is to see One among many, and to lead the many to the path of One.
 In this effort there is no imposition, no injunction of the Law, nor the imperious pressure of any administration, only a sweet and cooperative relation.
 Though separated by many countries, many states, many religions, many communities and many languages, the human race is an indivisible entity.
 Every human mind is but the diversified individual manifestation of that same indivisible Cosmic Mind.
 Today we look forward to the advent of that artist, that litterateur who will convey this truth to the hearts of humanity in a still sweeter language, still more strongly and deeply.

 The human race is moving at an irresistible speed.
 Today, humanity wants to forget those who have written their works centring around various kinds of fissiparous discriminations.
 Human beings want to channelize their whole range of vision towards the bright future – a future which will transcend all individual or group interests, all territorial limits of countries and states, and transform the fates of many people into one destiny.
 Human beings no longer want to rely on so-called providential favour.

 Individual heroism is about to lose its vibrant spirit.
 Nowadays people have learned that if the thrill of victory is due to anyone, it certainly belongs to humanity.
-About seven hundred years ago the Asian poet Cańd́iidása, from an obscure corner of Bengal, sang about the same great possibility:

-Shuńa he mánuś bhái
-Sabár upare mánuś satya
-Táhár upare nái.
-[Oh human beings, my brothers and sisters,
-Humanity is the highest truth,
-There is nothing beyond it.]
-Today not even the Pacific Ocean between Asia and America is difficult to cross.
-The people of Asia and America are touching each other’s minds and have learned to accept each other sympathetically as their own.
-Europe, Africa, Australia, Mercury, Jupiter, the stars, the comets, the constellations – none of them is alien to the other, none is distant from another.
-Gradually everyone has begun to realize the vibration of the One Integral Mind.
-It is my firm conviction that the future of humanity is not dark.
-Every human beings will attain that inextinguishable flame that is forever alight beyond the veil of the darkness of the present – and attain it they must.
-Those who will carry the message of that effulgent light will be forever revered by all humanity.
-I see the potentiality of those memorable and venerable people in the litterateurs and artists, and that is why I hold them in great regard.
-The American poet, Carl Sandburg, has said, There is only one man in the world and his name is All Men.
-There is only one woman in the world and her name is All Women.
-There is only one child in the world and the child’s name is All Children.(5)
-In exactly the same strain, perhaps with a sweeter language, the same idea has been expressed by the Asian poet Satyendranath:
-Jagat juŕiyá ek játi ache
-Se játir nám mánuśjáti
-Eki prthiviir stanye pálita
-Eki ravi-shashii moder sáthii.
-Shiitátapa kśudha-trśńár jvála
-Sabái ámra saman bujhi
-Kachi-káncha guli d́áto kare tuli
-Bánchibár taŕe samán yujhi.
-Dosar khuṋji o básar báṋdhi go
-Jale d́ubi, bánci páile d́áuṋá.
-Kálo ár dhalo báhire keval
-Bhitare sabái samán ráuṋá
-Bahirer chop áncaŕe se lop
-Bhitarer raun palake phot́e.
-Bámum-shudra brhat kśudra
-Krtrim bhed dhúlay lote
-Ráge anuráge nidrita jáge
-Ásal ḿánuś prakat́ hay
-Varńe varńe náhika visheś
-Nikhil bhuvan branamaya.
-[There is only one race in the world,
-And that is the human race,
-Nourished with the milk of the same Mother Earth, Dwelling within the same compass of the sun and the moon The same heat and cold, the hunger and thirst,
-We all equally feel,
-Together we raise the tender green plants and make them strong We all struggle to preserve our lives,
-We seek friends and comrades, and build happy homes, We all drown in water, we all thrive on land.
-Black and white are merely external hues –
-Internally the blood of all is red
-By penetrating below the surface,
-The true inner nature is instantly revealed.
-The Brahmin and the outcaste, the great and the small, Are all artificial distinctions that ultimately crumble to dust.
-When love awakens in sleeping souls,
-Then true human beings will emerge.
-There is no difference between one colour, one race and another - For the entire universe is pervaded by One Infinite Consciousness.]
-Human beings of today, in chorus with Cańd́idása, Sandburg, and Satyendranath, will move together shoulder to shoulder towards an exalted humanity, towards the highest fulfillment of their individual lives.
-Niviŕ aekye jáy mishe jáy
-Sakal bhágya sav hrday
-Mánuśe mánuśe Náiko prabhed
-Nikhil mánav brahmamay.
-[In inseparable unity all faiths and hearts will merge, For there is no distinction among human beings – the whole humanity is an expression of the Supreme One.]
-1966
-Footnotes

-(1) A collection of poems in praise of deities. –Trans.

-(2) The poet who composed the ancient epic Rámáyána. –Trans.

-(3) A vegetable dish, not meant to be very hot or spicy. –Trans.

-(4) A sour sauce-like dish which never contains ghee or clarified butter. –Trans.

-(5) “Timesweep”, in Honey and Salt, 1963. –Trans.